MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 ## Steps to configure device-based licensing for Microsoft 365 Apps for enterprise

-After you have verified that your Windows client devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following tasks:
+After you verify that your Windows client devices and Microsoft 365 Apps for enterprise installations meet the specified requirements, you need to do the following tasks:
 - Add the Windows client devices to a group that's available in Microsoft Entra ID.
 - Assign the appropriate licenses to that group by signing into the Microsoft 365 admin center and going to **Billing** > **Licenses**.
 You can't assign the licenses in the Azure portal.
 - Configure Microsoft 365 Apps for enterprise to use device-based licensing instead of user-based licensing.